ryanbcommits/shopping-list-app/README.md

 **6/9/25** - After attempting to have two HTML pages utilize a shared .js file, I ran into a problem.
 I suspected that there was an issue with having two HTML pages calling the same JavaScript file.
 I consulted Claude and it said that my JS was running before the HTML elements are loaded, so when my script runs, the DOM elements don't exist yet (`document.getElementById("connect")` returns null).
 The quick fix was to wrap the code in `DOMContentLoaded`.

+**7/1/25**
+- Register button must be inside the form for submit events (unless you create a variable for the button itself)
+- Modal elements are accessible via getElementById even when hidden
+- Firebase auth errors are clearer with proper error.code logging
+- Deleted register.js since the code was used in login.js instead

+**7/8/25**
+- Fixed the user experience after registration, the app takes them to index.html
+- Found a small bug in the code that allowed the user to click outside the modal which is not desireable for registration purposes, so I commented out code which was allowing the user to hide the modal on click events outside the modal.

 ## Accomplishments

 - ✅ Achieved multiple document additions to my database by switching from the `setDoc` method to `addDoc` method